 have developed powerful inclinations to fix/rescue

-or partner is lacking in emotional resources or she's unattached,
+with her spouse or partner is lacking in emotional resources or

-her children must often assume the complex (adult) role of filling
+she's unattached, her children must often assume the very complex

-issue acutely interferes with a Caregiver's ability to create an independent,
+issue acutely interferes with a Caregiver's ability to create a sound,

-to his parent or siblings, no matter how much has been given
+attention/support to his parent or siblings, no matter how much

 Since these attitudes and behaviors